gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 A common way to segment DLQs is to separate certain errors according to who (that is, which teams, or which stakeholders) are interested in those errors.
 That likely means which teams will be responsible for triaging and remediating those errors.

 Another approach is to segment based on possible downstream action.
 That is, if it's a manual remediation, or if there are possible downstream consumers and additional automation.

-## Troubleshooting the Error Consumer

-If your errors are not showing up, be sure you are running the `error-consumer` service in Docker Desktop as well as all of the services from Section 4.